arvindbalach/Accelerated-MR-parameter-mapping/README.md

 with and without introducing approximations respectively. ![](https://latex.codecogs.com/gif.latex?%24%5Cmu%24) is the regularization parameter, ![](https://latex.codecogs.com/gif.latex?%24T%28%5Cwidehat%20%5Crho%29%24) is the Toeplitz matrix formed from the Fourier samples ![](https://latex.codecogs.com/gif.latex?%24%5Cwidehat%20%5Crho%24), ![](https://latex.codecogs.com/gif.latex?%24%5C%7CX%5C%7C_p%24) is the Schatten p-norm of ![](https://latex.codecogs.com/gif.latex?%24X%24), ![](https://latex.codecogs.com/gif.latex?%24A%24) is the Fourier undersampling operator and ![](https://latex.codecogs.com/gif.latex?%24b%24) represents undersampled Fourier measurements.
 Please refer to the above mentioned publication to get more information on the notations.

 ## Proposed fast codes

+The codes basically solve equation (17) and (18) in a very efficient manner.
+Fourier domain approximations are introduced which eliminate the need to store the Toeplitz matrix.

 ### main_coilcombined.m
 This file recovers the coil combined Fourier data from 30% uniform random Fourier measurements.
 Run this code to replicate the results in Figure 4 of the paper.